siddarth2824/tp/docs/DeveloperGuide.md

 ![Class diagram for edit bookmark transaction](images/EditBookmarkTransactionClassDiagram.png)

+{:.image-caption}
+Class diagram of components involved in edit bookmark transaction feature

-`EditBookmarkExpenseCommand` and `EditBookmarkIncomeCommand` work in similar ways.
+> :information_source: &nbsp; `EditBookmarkExpenseCommand` and `EditBookmarkIncomeCommand` work in similar ways.

 Following is a detailed elaboration of how `EditBoomarkExpenseCommand` operates.

 > :information_source: &nbsp; This command can only be executed on the Expense Tab.

-> :information_source: &nbsp; Format of editing a Bookmark Expense is `edit-bookmark INDEX [t/TITLE] [a/AMOUNT] [c/CATEGORY...]`.

-> :information_source: &nbsp; Enclosing [] braces indicate optional fields.
-At least one of the three fields must be present.

 **Step 1**.
 After the successful parsing of user input, the `EditBookmarkExpenseCommand#execute(Model model)` method is called which checks if the `Index` defined as an argument when instantiating `EditBookmarkCommand(Index targetIndex, EditBookmarkTransactionDescriptor editBookmarkTransactionDescriptor)` is valid.
 It uses `EditBookmarkTransactionDescriptor` to create a new edited bookmark expense.